Mikestriken/GitCAD/README.md

 Run: `git FCStd` (no args) to see usage details.

+### `git FCStdStash`
+A wrapper for `git stash` operations that ensures `.FCStd` files remain synchronized with their uncompressed directories.
+Automatically imports `.FCStd` files after popping or applying stashes, also imports them after stashing to keep the `.FCStd` files synchronized with uncompressed directories.
+For pop/apply operations, checks that the user owns locks for any `.lockfiles` in the stash before proceeding.

+Usage:
+- `git FCStdStash` - Stash working directory changes (imports stashed uncompressed `.FCStd` directories after stash)
+- `git FCStdStash -- path/to/files/to/stash` - Stash specific working directory changes (imports stashed uncompressed `.FCStd` directories after stash)
+- `git FCStdStash pop [index]` - Pop a stash (imports `.FCStd` files after)
+- `git FCStdStash apply [index]` - Apply a stash without removing it (imports `.FCStd` files after)

+*Note: `git FCStdStash` is basically a hook wrapper for `git stash` so you can other normal `git stash` operations such as `git FCStdStash list` without consequence.*

 ## Flowchart
 A Mermaid diagram illustrating the Git workflow process will be added here in a future update.